Keeping our children safe

-Special assemblies highlight important safety messages of ‘stranger danger’, emphasising the need for children to ‘speak out’ if they feel vulnerable in any way.
+Special assemblies highlight important safety messages, emphasising the need for children to ‘speak out’ if they feel vulnerable in any way.

 Gates and doors are locked when the children come into school for registration.
-Access to the school grounds is via the office or After-School Club door at all times other than 8.35-9am and 3.10-3.30pm, except when there are specific events such as sports day, parents’ evening etc. Security key codes protect the children so that they can get out in an emergency but no one from the outside can enter the school building.
+Access to the school grounds is via the office at all times other than 8.35-8.45am and 3.15-3.25pm.

 Health & Safety checks are regularly made to ensure that systems are working effectively.

-Any e-Safety incidents are recorded and managed. e-Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.
+Any incidents are recorded and managed.
+Online Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.

 Brook’s SMART Safety Tool